-ALL STAFF need to be aware of the changes and renewed emphasis and play their part in feeding back about areas of concern, potential for students to bypass systems and any potential overblocking.
-They can submit concerns at any point via CPOMS and will be asked for feedback at the time of the regular checks which will now take place.
+We ensure ALL STAFF are aware of filtering and monitoring systems and play their part in feeding back about areas of concern, potential for students to bypass systems and any potential overblocking.
+They can submit concerns at any point via SLT or the Safeguarding Team and will be asked for feedback at the time of the regular checks which will now take place.